ChamGeeks/HackathonPythonista2015/README.md

 # [HackathonPythonista2015](https://github.com/ChamGeeks/ChamonixHackathon2015)

-[burgers_and_beer.py](https://github.com/ChamGeeks/HackathonPythonista2015/blob/master/burgers_and_beer.py) is a single file iOS app written entirely on an iPad in Python 2.7 using the [Pythonista](http://omz-software.com/pythonista) for iOS Integrated Development Environment.
-The app uses [requests](http://python-requests.org) and the Pythonista [console](http://omz-software.com/pythonista/docs/ios/console.html) and [ui](http://omz-software.com/pythonista/docs/ios/ui.html) modules to create two user interfaces:
+[burgers_and_beer.py](https://github.com/ChamGeeks/HackathonPythonista2015/blob/master/burgers_and_beer.py) is an iOS app written entirely on an iPad in Python 2.7 using the [Pythonista](http://omz-software.com/pythonista) for iOS Integrated Development Environment.
+The app is a single Python file that uses the [requests](http://python-requests.org) module to gather bar and offers data from the [ChamonixHackathon2015 API](https://chamonix-hackathon-2015.herokuapp.com/).
+The Pythonista [console](http://omz-software.com/pythonista/docs/ios/console.html) and [ui](http://omz-software.com/pythonista/docs/ios/ui.html) modules are then used to create two user interfaces:
 - [BarsView](screenshots/BarsView.jpg) which displays graphic buttons for seven bars in Chamonix, France
 - [BarView](screenshots/BarView.jpg) which displays the photo, map, and table of food and drink offers for one bar

-The __requests__ module is used to gather bar and offers data from the [ChamonixHackathon2015 API](https://chamonix-hackathon-2015.herokuapp.com/).

 ## Installation:
 1. In Pythonista, open a new, empty script.